bmc0/dsp/README.md

 ### License

-This software is released under the ISC license, except for the `reverb` effect, which is under the LGPLv2.1 license (copyright robs@users.sourceforge.net), and the `g2reverb` effect, which is under the GPLv2 license (copyright Fons Adriaensen \<fons@linuxaudio.org>).
-See the LICENSE files for more details.
+This software is released under the ISC license.